 - flame (to seal cord ends)

-The water bottle holders use the same knotting technique as these Paracord Zipper Pulls, with the following additions at the beginning and the end of the piece:
+The water bottle holders use the same cobra knotting technique as these Paracord Zipper Pulls (refer to this tutorial below to start your bottle holder,) with the following additions at the beginning and the end of the piece:

 - First, start with a 4 ft. length of paracord and fold in half bringing ends together.